Upcoming Changes to the Central Health Plan Formulary

 Exceptions are available for beneficiaries who have experienced a change in the level of care they are receiving which requires them to transition from one facility or treatment center to another.
 Examples of situations in which beneficiaries would be eligible for the one-time temporary fill exception when they are outside of the three month effective date into the Part D program are as follows:

 All of these situations would warrant a temporary one-time fill exception irrespective of whether the beneficiary is in the first 90 days of program enrollment.

 For more detailed information about your plan prescription drug coverage, please review your Evidence of Coverage and other plan materials.

 If you have questions about our plan, please contact us.
 Our contact information, along with the date we last updated the formulary, appears on the front and back cover pages.

 If you have general questions about Medicare prescription drug coverage, please call Medicare at 1-800-MEDICARE (1-800-633-4227) 24 hours a day/7 days a week.
 TTY users should call 1-877-486-2048.
 Or, visit http://www.medicare.gov.

-The formulary that begins on the next page provides coverage information about the drugs covered by our plan.
+The formulary that begins on the next page provides coverage information about some of the drugs covered by our plan.
 If you have trouble finding your drug in the list, turn to the Index that begins on page I-1.

 The first column of the chart lists the drug name.
 Brand name drugs are capitalized (e.g., HUMIRA) and generic drugs are listed in lower-case italics (e.g., lisinopril).